SUDDEN DESU

 The default test menu is lacking a sound test, but there’s one available here.

-And that's just the Tool Menu.
-I hope to have Part 2 up in another week or so, wherein I'll be covering the plethora of debug displays that remain in the code.
+In Part 2, I’ll be covering the plethora of debug displays that remain in the code.
 Exciting!

 Part 2 is up here!